tencentyun/intlcloud-documents/yehe_doc/数据库/游戏数据库 Tcaplus/快速入门/访问 TcaplusDB_intl_en.md

-﻿TcaplusDB can be accessed and read through multiple means such as client tool, SDK toolkits for various programming languages, and RESTful API.
+TcaplusDB can be accessed and read through multiple ways such as client tool, SDK toolkits in various programming languages, and RESTful API.

 ## Accessing TcaplusDB Data Through Client Tool
-You can use the [tcaplus_client](https://intl.cloud.tencent.com/document/product/1016/37719) for Linux tool to access TcaplusDB data.
+You can use the [tcaplus_client](https://intl.cloud.tencent.com/document/product/1016/37719) for Linux to access TcaplusDB.

 ## Accessing TcaplusDB Data Through SDK for C++ API
-You can use the SDK for [C++](https://intl.cloud.tencent.com/document/product/1016/30289) tool to access TcaplusDB data.
+You can use the SDK for [C++](https://intl.cloud.tencent.com/document/product/1016/30289) to access TcaplusDB.

 ## Accessing TcaplusDB Data Through RESTful API
 You can access TcaplusDB data through RESTful API.
 For more information, please see [Description](https://intl.cloud.tencent.com/document/product/1016/37721).